 Recognition from Xero

 It’s easy to focus on Intuit because of its size, but the recognition from Xero is just as meaningful.
 In June, G-Accon was named App Partner of the Month.
-A few months later, it went further, picking up the Emerging App Partner of the Year Award.

 Why does that matter?
 Because Xero doesn’t hand out awards casually.
 These honors go to apps that are helping customers in measurable ways.
 For G-Accon, it highlights how the tool fits into a growing number of Xero workflows, whether that’s automating reports, building custom dashboards, or consolidating data across multiple clients.